Academic post |

 Significant family relation |

-Anyone with whom the Registrar has close familial relations.
+Anyone with whom the registrar has close familial relations.
 This may include, but is not limited to, a parent, sibling, spouse/partner/de facto/fiancé(e), child, grandparent and community member. |

 Special circumstances for international medical graduates |

-These circumstances are determined on a case-by-case basis by the RACGP and include, but are not limited to:
+Circumstances which are determined on a case-by-case basis by the RACGP and include, but are not limited to:

 - communication skills development, and